MaxraySavage/Hugo-Blog/content/posts/PEMDAS-from-scratch.md

 }
 ```

  Now we have to replace the operand and its operators with the result of performing the operation.
 For this we'll write a new function.
-I decided to have the function operate directly on the expression it is passed rather than return a modified copy of the input array though that approach would also be possible.
-We can then use this helper function to replace the array elements from index = nextOperatorIndex - 1, to nextOperatorIndex + 1 with the result of the operation like so:
+I decided to have the function operate directly on the expression that it is passed rather than return a modified copy of the input array.

 ```javascript
 function performOperation(expression, index) {